 - Tracking and assessing learner performance

-To summarize, here is a visual that illustrates the differences between the TMS and LMS in terms of purpose, features and audience:
+To summarize, here is a visual that illustrates the differences between the Training Management System and Learning Management System in terms of purpose, features and audience:

-I wish I could tell you that things are always this clear-cut, but the reality is that lines do tend to get blurry: some LMS might have elements to handle ILT, while some TMS might incorporate a form of eLearning management.
+I wish I could tell you that things are always this clear-cut, but the reality is that lines do tend to get blurry: some LMSs might have elements to handle ILT, while some TMSs might incorporate a form of eLearning management.

 This is where you need to decipher marketing from actual purpose and capabilities, and closely assess your needs:

-- What is your share of ILT vs eLearning?
+- What is your share of Instructor-Led Training vs eLearning?